P-p-H-d/mlib/README.md

 If there is no given oplist, the default oplist for standard C type is used.

+#### BPTREE\_MULTI\_DEF2(name, N, key_type, key_oplist, value, value_oplist)

+Define the B+TREE tree of rank N 'name##\_t' and its associated methods as "static inline" functions.
+This B+TREE will be created as an associative array of the 'key_type' to the 'value_type' and allows multiple instance of the same key in the tree (aka it is a multimap: re-adding the same key in the tree will add a new instance of the key in the tree rather than update the value associated to the key).

+See BPTREE\_DEF2 for additional details and example.

+#### BPTREE\_MULTI\_DEF(name, N, key_type[, key_oplist])

+Define the B+TREE tree of rank N 'name##\_t' and its associated methods as "static inline" functions.
+This B+TREE will be created as an ordered set of key_type and allows multiple instance of the same key in the tree (aka it is a multiset: re-adding the same key in the tree will add a new instance of the key in the tree rather than update the key value).

+See BPTREE\_DEF for additional details and example.

 #### Created methods

 The following methods are automatically and properly created by the previous macros.